These BLW Toddler Carrot Cake Waffles will become one of your favourite delicious gluten free iron rich baby recipes.

 I like to let the toddler carrot cake waffles cool, and then just separate them into quarters to serve as amazing BLW finger foods.

 I used iron fortified baby cereal (I like ancient grains or oat based, rather than rice which is higher in arsenic).
-I also use good quality omega 3 eggs which are iron rich!
-I love finding ways to sneak iron into carb-like foods since let’s be real, toddlers like carbs.
+I like to use good quality omega 3 eggs which are iron rich!
+It’s great to find ways to sneak iron into carb-like foods since let’s be real, toddlers like carbs.
 So even if I’m not able to get meat into his breakfast (let’s be real – WHEN DOES THIS HAPPEN?), I can get iron into his morning meal.

 Of course there are natural sugars from the banana and ricotta, but there is NO added sugar in these toddler carrot cake waffles, making them a great choice for babies under 1!